-My grandmother gave me a cookbook that has all kinds of recipes, from restaurants favorites to snacks.
-This is a slight twist on one of the first recipes I made from the book and it is by far one of the best.
+My grandmother gave me a cookbook stuffed with recipes.
+This is a slight twist on one of the first—and best—recipes I made from the book.
 It's best to store these in the refrigerator. —Mary Murphy, Evansville, Indiana